sagemath/sage/src/doc/en/developer/github.rst

 Final Notes
 ===========

-The following are some other relevant issues:

 * Every bug fixed should result in a doctest.

-* This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good ideas.
+* There are many enhancements possible for Sage and too few developers to implement all the good ideas.

 * If you are a developer, be nice and try to solve a stale/old issue every once in a while.